Welcome to the BW Offshore (BWO) Vendor Portal

 BWO requires its employees and its representatives, including its Suppliers, to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 Suppliers must practice fair dealings, honesty and integrity in every aspect of dealing with employees, business relations and customers, the public, the business community, shareholders, other BWO suppliers, competitors and government authorities.
 In all matters, Suppliers must make every effort to achieve complete, accurate, and timely communications, responding promptly and courteously to all proper requests for information and to all complaints.
 BWO is committed to complying with anti-corruption laws.
 Our Suppliers must comply with the anti-corruption laws, directives and/or regulations that govern operations in the countries in which they do business.
 No one acting on BWO’s behalf shall directly or indirectly offer, promise, give or receive bribes, kickbacks, inappropriate gifts or other undue advantages or remuneration in order to achieve improper business or personal advantage.

 We expect our Suppliers to comply with applicable laws and governmental rules and regulations in every country in which they operate.
 BWO will not condone or tolerate any instance of unethical or unlawful behaviour.
-Further information on our expectations for our Suppliers can be found in the BWO Supplier Code of Ethics and Business Conduct, at our external webpage
+Further information on our expectations for our Suppliers can be found in the BWO Supplier Code of Ethics and Business Conduct.

 OUR VENDOR QUALIFICATION PROCESS